cardinalcss/cardinalcss/README.md

 In other words, 1rem = the percentage on the `<html>` element, which is why all the `rem` units in your application scale as that base percentage value changes at different device/viewport widths.

+Instead of trying to maintain a baseline grid, Cardinal uses unit-less line heights on the `<body>` element and some other common typographical elements.
+This means that the line height is a multiple of the base font size, so it scales proportionally when the base font size changes.

 ### Modular scale

-By default, Cardinal's root `font-size` ranges from 12px to 18px  depending on the device width/viewport.
+By default, Cardinal's root font size ranges from 12px to 18px  depending on the device width/viewport.
 A [modular scale](http://modularscale.com/scale/?px1=12&px2=18&ra1=1.333&ra2=0) is then calculated with [this tool](http://modularscale.com) based on the minimum and maximum base font-size values, and uses the "perfect fourth" ratio (1:1.333) found commonly in music to generate values that can be used for sizing type and layout elements across the project. **The values in the second column entitled "Ems" are the values you want to use.**

+### Pixel precision

-If you need pixel precision for a particular element or property (eg. 16px font-size for menu buttons regardless of device or viewport width), simply use the `px` unit instead of the `rem` unit and it will remain constant.
+If you need pixel precision for a particular element or property (eg. 16px font-size for menu buttons regardless of device or viewport width), simply use the `px` unit instead of the `rem` unit and it will remain constant regardless of the base font size.